ralfuzijs/ralfuzijs-BMX-and-MTB-bike-configurator-and-track-event-management-website/About-the-Website.md

 #### 3. MTB/BMX Track Map:
 - A map displaying MTB and BMX tracks in Latvia, providing detailed information on each track.
 #### 4. User Profile:
-- Users can create accounts, save their BMX configurations, access them at any time, and receive notifications about events at their favorite MTB/BMX parks.
+- Users can create accounts, save their BMX configurations, and access them at any time.

 ### Project Goals:
 - Provide users with the ability to customize their BMX bikes online using an intuitive configurator.